0-1-0/authorship/README.md

 7. Train and test data have to be in the same format, as example_train.txt and example_test.txt.
 8. As well, you could check accuracy with cross-validation.
 Use python check_accuracy.py -i train.txt for that

+# How to use binary distributions:

+1. Unzip dist.zip
+2. Run train and predict binaries with ./dist/train -i train.txt and ./dist/predict -i test.txt

 # TODO:

 1. Introduce semantic features to improve accuracy